nivertech/atsd-use-cases/UKAviation/README.md

 Do aviation trends follow the general course of a nation's economy?

 To answer such questions, the Civil Aviation Authority (CAA) serves as an independent specialist for the UK government.
 Established in 1972, the CAA collects and reports on key aviation metrics which summarize the level of activity at UK airports.
 According to their website, [caa.co.uk](https://www.caa.co.uk/Data-and-analysis/UK-aviation-market/Airports/Datasets/UK-Airport-data/Airport-data-2016-06/), the CAA collects statistics from more than 60 UK airports.
-Specific metrics are measured for items such as international and domestic mail shipped from UK airports (tons), international passenger traffic to UK airports, and terminal passengers at different UK airports.
-These reports may show the raw volumes of each metric and/or year over year (y-o-y) quarterly growth rates.
+Specific metrics are measured for items such as international and domestic mail shipped from UK airports (tons), international passenger traffic to UK airports, and terminal passengers at different UK airports among many others.

 ### CAA Dataset Formats
 ------------------------